-A marine insurance plays an imperative role by covering you against loss or damage of cargo, ships and through any other transport, including inland transit.
-The insurance policy comes loaded with the following special characteristics=
+Marine insurance plays an imperative role by covering you against loss or damage of cargo, ships, and through any other transport, including inland transit.
+The policy comes loaded with the following special characteristics of Marine insurance are =

-In short, marine insurance policies are freely transferrable, however, the policyholder would be allowed to assign only his/her insurable interest in the cargo and not the entire interest which is there in the policy, in case of a joint marine insurance policy, for instance, like that between the policyholder and the financier.
+In short, marine insurance policies are freely transferrable.
+However, allowing the policyholder to assign only his/her insurable interest in the cargo and not the entire interest which is there in the policy.
+In the case of a joint marine insurance policy, for instance, like that between the policyholder and the financier.

-- It comes with warranty= In a marine insurance policy, a warranty is like a significant undertaking between the policyholder and the insurance company.
+In a marine insurance policy, a warranty is like a significant undertaking between the policyholder and the insurance company.
 Here, a warranty means that the matter (voyage) is being conducted properly.
-It also says that no object, condition or content attached to the marine insurance policy is illegal.
+It also says that no object, condition, or content attached to the marine insurance policy is illegal.

 Suppose the consignment safely reaches the destination port.
-Though at the time of receiving goods, everything was looking fine, however, when the goods reach the warehouse, and the package is opened, the consignee notices that some packets are damaged.
+Though at the time of receiving goods, everything was looking fine.
+However, when the goods reach the warehouse and open the package, the consignee notices some damaged packets.
 The buyer sues K.S Shipping, who may not get coverage from a marine insurance policy.
-It is likely that goods might have been damaged during the sea transit.
-And, as K.S Shipping continued with the consignment even when it knew about unfavourable weather conditions.
+It is likely to find damaged goods during the sea transit.
+And, as K.S Shipping continued with the consignment even when it knew about unfavorable weather conditions.

 Read more: Why do You Need Marine Insurance?

-K.S Shipping Co. incurred a heavy loss of Rs 5 crore when one of its ships stuck in sand in deep water.
-As the cost of recovering the vessel was more than the actual cost of the new ship of the same make, K.S Shipping Co.; decided to abandon the ship and approach its marine insurance company for the claim settlement.
+K.S Shipping Co. lost Rs 5 crore due to a ship stuck in sand in deep water.
+As the cost of recovering the vessel was more than the actual cost of the new ship.
+K.S Shipping Co. decided to abandon the ship and approach its marine insurance company for the claim settlement.
 Here, the insurer found the claim to be valid and settled the shipping company accordingly.
-After a few weeks, the ship was found floating in a nearby sea.
+After a few weeks, they found the ship floating in a nearby sea.
 The crew members of the shipping company spotted it and informed the marine insurance company who captured and later sold it to a scrapyard and got Rs 10 lakh from it.
-Here, the principle of subrogation was applied as the shipping company abandoned all its rights over the ship once the claim was settled by the insurer concerning to it.
+Here, applied the principle of subrogation as the shipping company abandoned all its rights over the ship.
+Once the insurer concerning settled the claim.